tweag/nickel/rfcs/007-bytecode-interpreter.md

 update) are merged into two stacks - but it's only for garbage collection
 reasons: there is a pointer stack, and a value stack, as the garbage collector couldn't tell the difference otherwise.
-If possible,it's simpler and usually better to just merge all the stacks into one, as long as they grow synchronously.
+If possible,it's simpler and usually better to just merge all the stacks into one, as long as they grow synchronously (for data locality and simplicity).

 The environment, which is just an abstract map data structure in the STG operational semantics is split in the actual implementation between the stack (arguments), the environment register (captured variables or _upvalues_) and the heap register.

-Local variables introduced by let-bindings are allocated by bumping the heap register and are accessible directly from there: the heap is indeed just a bump-allocator than triggers copying garbage collection when full.
+Function arguments are pushed on the stack and accessed by a statically known fixed offset.
+Local variables introduced by let-bindings are allocated by bumping the heap register and are accessible from a known fixed register as
-In particular, local let-bound variables aren't pushed to the stack unless there is a context switch caused by eager evaluation, that is a case expression forcing an argument.
-In this case, each live variable not on the stack (id est let-bound variables and captured variables) are stored on the stack prior to the context switch.
+well: the heap is indeed just a bump-allocator which triggers copying garbage collection when full.
+In particular, local let-bound variables aren't pushed to the stack unless there is a context switch caused by eager evaluation, that is a `case` expression forcing an argument: they are accessible from an offset of the heap pointer (as long as there's no garbage collection taking place in-between).
+In the latter case, each live variable that is not on the stack (id est let-bound variables and captured variables) are pushed on the stack prior to the context switch and restored after return.

 #### References